-<Data-Common>Sitecore.Framework.Publishing.Data.Common.Sql.Schema,

-Sitecore.Framework.Publishing.Data.Common.Sql.Schema</Data-Common> '''
+Sitecore.Framework.Publishing.Common.Sql.Schema assembly as Common and the Sitecore.Framework.Publishing.Data.Common.Sql.Schema assembly as Data-Common:

-5.6.3 Validating Schemas
+4.6.3 Validating Schemas

 When the publishing service starts, it checks whether the latest schema is installed.
 The version of the installed schemas retrieved from the PublishingSchema table is compared to the schema version in the resource file.
 If a schema upgrade is needed, the service will shut down and log an error message telling you to upgrade the schema.